soundarya098/Force-Equals-Hiring-Challenge-2/README.md

-# Force-Equals-Hiring-Challenge-2
+# LinkedIn Widget Extension

-LinkedIn Profile Enhancer Widget Problem Statement Create a Chrome extension component that injects a widget into a LinkedIn profile page.
-The widget displays: ● Company Name ● Match Score (0–100) ● Account Status ("Target", "Not Target")
+## How to Run

+1. Go to chrome://extensions
+2. Enable Developer Mode
+3. Click "Load Unpacked" and select the linkedin-widget-extension folder
+4. Open any LinkedIn profile to see the widget